parthmunjal07/PM-demo/README.md

 # PM-demo
-This is my first repositories
+This is my first git repository.
+Author - Parth Munjal